Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 ### Disadvantages of the Record and Playback Pattern

 * Bad locators - Tool will often need the absolute path to an element
-* Inflexible tests - Tests will be indentical to the original recording
+* Inflexible tests - Tests will be identical to the original recording
 * Hardcoded test data
 * Poorly written tests (What you see is what you get)

 ## The Spaghetti Pattern

 * This is an anti-pattern
 * This is characterized by lack of perceived architecture and design
-* Concept is a bowl of spaghetti, where each strand of spaghetti can represent a single or multiple tests which are so tightly interwined that it becomes difficult to tell them apart.
+* Concept is a bowl of spaghetti, where each strand of spaghetti can represent a single or multiple tests which are so tightly intertwined that it becomes difficult to tell them apart.
-* Tests in this pattern are strongly dependant on the execution order of all the tests, and over share internal private components with each other.
+* Tests in this pattern are strongly dependent on the execution order of all the tests, and over share internal private components with each other.

 ### Advantages of the Spaghetti Pattern

 * Quick start - No need to sit down and plan ahead.
 * Smaller code base - As all tests depend on each other, no need to repeat test actions within individual tests
-* Smoke tests - These are fast, breif and leave as small a test data footprint as posible.
+* Smoke tests - These are fast, brief and leave as small a test data footprint as possible.

 ### Disadvantages of the Spaghetti Pattern

-* Anti-pattern - This will lead to long-term maintainability problems (Hench why it is an antipattern)
+* Anti-pattern - This will lead to long-term maintainability problems (Hence why it is an anti pattern)
 * Tight coupling - Prevents code reusability and lads to duplication
 * No parallel test runs - Will be unable to run different tests at the same time
-* Covers up failures - A failure in the beginning of the test suite will prevent the executation of the entire suite
+* Covers up failures - A failure in the beginning of the test suite will prevent the execution of the entire suite
 * No resilience

-## Intorducing Locator Stragegies
+## Introducing Locator Strategies

 * ID - Finds an element by its ID.
 By far the best way to locate any element as you do not have to deal with surrounding or parent elements
 * Class name - Locates element(s) with a given class name